guokr/Caver/README.md

 # Caver: a toolkit for multilabel text classification.

-Rising a torch in cave to see the words on the wall.
-This is the caver.
+Rising a torch in the cave to see the words on the wall.
+This is the `Caver`.

-## Tutorail
+## Tutorial

 [Documents](https://guokr.github.io/Caver)